 In addition to the Shroud, you will also find the tomb of Blessed Pier Giorgio Frassati (1901-1925).
 He was a Turin native, avid athlete, devout Catholic and benefactor of the poor, called the “Saint for youth of the Third Millennium.”
 He is so revered as a saint for young people that his body was carried to World Youth Day celebrations in Spain in 2011, again to World Youth day in 2013 in Brazil, and to Krakow in 2016.

 The Basilica of Maria Ausiliatrice (Our Lady Help of Christians) houses tombs of three major saints.
 St. John Bosco founded the Salesian Congregation in Turin in 1864, based on the principles of St. Francis of Sales.
 He began a network of homes, colleges, lodging-houses, schools, laboratories and recreation homes in Italy and abroad with the purpose of preparing good Christians and citizens.
 St. John Bosco chose Mary Mazzarello to found the Institute of the Daughters of Mary Help of Christians in 1872.
 Her body is also venerated in the Basilica of Mary Help of Christians near that of St. John Bosco.
 She was canonized in 1951.
 The third saint whose body is venerated there is St. Dominic Savio, who died at age 17 and is one of our youngest saints.
 He studied directly under Fr.
-Bosco at the Oratory.
+Bosco.
 He was an excellent student and impressed his teacher with his holiness.

 An important attraction in Milan is the Church of Santa Maria delle Grazie.
 There one can see the fully restored painting of the Last Supper by Leonardo Da Vinci on a wall in a room where Dominican friars once dined.